 Our survey also addressed another variety: padparadscha sapphire.
 These gems are traditionally described as lotus or sunset-colored.
 Unlike most gem varieties, padparadscha is best known for its pastel hues.
 In fact, Western gemologists assert that padparadschas must be pastel.
-Many gemological laboratories will certify a pastel padparadscha but not a more vibrantly colored one.
+Many gemological laboratories will designate a pastel sapphire as padparadscha but not a more vibrantly colored one.

 Top Color Choices

 When we asked people to select the top color for each of these three gems, the results were widespread.
 To visualize it, we plotted the colors in 3D HSL-space (hue, saturation, and lightness or tone).
 Larger markers indicate that more people chose that color.